Best VPN for China 2023: Get Around The Great Firewall?

 FAQs

 When we evaluated the services from our sample, six were capable of establishing connections from China, namely, NordVPN, ExpressVPN, Surfshark, Private Internet Access, Windscribe, and Hotspot Shield.
-For most of these, it's necessary to select a specific VPN protocol in order to connect, as well as to download and install the provider's client prior to departure.
+For most of these, you'll need to select a specific VPN protocol in order to connect, as well as to download and install the provider's client prior to departure.

 NordVPN offers excellent performance, solid apps, and a high degree of security, all of which helped it to achieve first place in our comprehensive evaluation.
-The service is also highly affordable, offering excellent performance at a low price.
-Since NordVPN can bypass the "Great Firewall", it is the best VPN for usage in China in our opinion.
+The service is also very affordable, offering excellent performance at a low price.
+Since NordVPN can bypass the "Great Firewall", it's the best VPN for usage in China in our opinion.

 The Chinese government has blocked many online services and websites commonly used by those elsewhere in the world, such as Facebook, Wikipedia, and even Google.
 To access these while in China, you'll need a VPN.

 The Chinese government prohibits the use of non-authorized VPNs.
-For that reason, providing a clear legal answer, either way, is difficult.
+For that reason, providing a clear legal answer is difficult.
 With that said, using a VPN is likely semi-legal.
-Since we're not aware of any cases of visitors to China being punished, fined, or jailed for using VPNs, given their commonality in the country, it seems that their usage is not prosecuted.
+Since we're not aware of any cases of visitors to China being punished, fined, or jailed for using VPNs, given how common they are in the country, it seems that their usage is not prosecuted.